olli-suoniemi/grade-python/README.md

 There is also few additional versions of the image:

- * `math-*` includes python packages matplotlib, scipy and numpy on top of the base
+ * `math-*` includes python packages matplotlib, scipy and numpy on top of the base and in addition, openpyxl, xlrd and xlwt for Excel file parsing
  * `ml-*` includes python packages pandas, scikit-learn and numpy on top of the math layer
  * `rdf-*` includes python package rdflib on top of the base
- * `xls-*` includes python package xlrd on top of the base for parsing excel files
+ * `xls-*` includes python packages xlrd and xlwt on top of the base for parsing Excel files
  * `ply-*` includes the python package PLY (parser and lexer generator)